ask/python-github2/doc/contributing.rst

 Following the simple guidelines below makes it easier to review and integrate your changes:

-* `PEP 8`_, the Python style guide, should be followed where possible
+* :pep:`8`, the Python style guide, should be followed where possible
 * Adding documentation for new methods and classes is very important
 * Testing your changes with multiple Python versions is fantastically useful, it is all too easy to use functionality that exists in only specific Python